-The seat on the Arrow is a one hand recline, but it is a little stiff and not intuitive.
-It the upright position it is 57 degrees from flat, and in its most reclined position it is 21 degrees.
-The front edge of the seat curves down nicely with an adequate hard plastic foot rest that will likely wear well over time.
+The seat on the Arrow has a one-hand recline, but it is stiff and not intuitive.
+The front edge of the seat curves down nicely with an adequate hard plastic footrest.

 Ease of Setup

-It took about 8 1/2 minutes for us to get the Arrow out of the box and ready to stroll.
-The documentation is pretty clear and concise making it easy to read and follow.
-Everything is relatively easy to assemble, but it does require a Philips head screwdriver; something not required by most of the competition that can be assembled with no tools.
-In addition, the manual doesn't give an attachment point for the safety wrist lanyard leaving parents to guess or do further research online for the correct and safest place to attach it.
+It took about 8:30 minutes to get the Arrow ready to stroll.
+The documentation is clear and concise and everything is easy to assemble but requires a Philips Head screwdriver.
+The manual doesn't indicate an attachment point for the safety lanyard leaving parents to guess the correct attachment point.